-Whether you're prepping for a wedding, red carpet, or just a night out with your friends who love Instagram stories a little too much—it goes beyond a good matte powder or setting spray, according to the pros.
+Whether you're prepping for a wedding, red carpet, or just a night out with your friends who really love taking pictures—it goes beyond a good matte powder or setting spray, according to the pros.
 We tapped professional makeup artists to get their best tips for making sure makeup is camera-ready, because they know a thing or two about photo shoots, of course—always.
 Get their tricks for instantly Instagram-ready makeup—no FaceTune necessary—below.

 Moisturized Skin Is a Must